-I’ve had the watch for a while now and here’s what I have to say about the Amazfit Stratos.
+After weeks of continuous usage in sunny Singapore here’s what I have to say about the Amazfit Stratos.
 As with Amazfit’s other products, the company usually releases the international version (English) a few months after the Chinese version goes to retail.

 This user review was done on an iOS platform.
 Readers should take note that the workings of the Amazfit Stratos differs slightly when used on an Android platform.

 A ceramic bezel adorns the watch face while the side of the Amazfit Stratos features a sleek carbon fiber pattern punctuated by 3 stainless steel buttons.
 That curves to the back of the watch where the optical heart rate (OHRs) sensors are housed.

 I found it impressive that such a morsel of OHR on the Stratos is capable of crunching Firstbeat’s physiological measurements – I’m comparing versus OHRs of other companies such as Polar, Garmin, and Suunto which have larger and brighter OHRs.